VVS Laxman

 In domestic cricket, Laxman represented Hyderabad.
 He also played for Lancashire in county cricket.
 He was also the captain of the Deccan Chargers team in the Indian Premier League during its inaugural season.
 Later, he played for the Kochi Tuskers team.
 He was the mentor of the Sunrisers Hyderabad until 2021.
-He is popularly called as the 'God of 4th Innings' for his exploits.
+He is popularly called the 'God of 4th Innings' for his exploits in Tests.

 In 2011, Laxman was awarded the Padma Shri award, India's fourth highest civilian award.
-In 2012, Laxman retired from international cricket.
+In 2012, he retired from international cricket.

 Personal life

 Laxman was born in Hyderabad, Andhra Pradesh (present-day Telangana).
 Laxman's parents are physicians Shantaram and Satyabhama of Vijayawada.
-Laxman is the great-grandnephew of India's second President Sarvepalli Radhakrishnan.

 Laxman studied at the Little Flower High School, Hyderabad.
 Though he joined a medical school for his undergraduate studies, Laxman chose cricket as a career.

-He married G. R. Shailaja from Guntur, Computer Applications graduate, on 16 February 2004.
+He married G. R. Shailaja, a Computer Applications graduate from Guntur, on 16 February 2004.
 They have two children.